Bank Austria says may use ECB tender if makes sense

 The bank further said its liquidity position was currently "very good".

 Additionally, the bank said risk provisions in Austria and Eastern Europe for 2011 had developed in a positive way.
-(Reporting By Angelika Gruber; writing by Edward Taylor)
+(Reporting By Angekila Gruber; writing by Edward Taylor)